ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

     This documentation is correct for only versions of sc-machine that >= 0.10.0.
 ---

-This API provides functionality to handle C++ actions.
+This API provides functionality to handle sc-actions.

 ## **What is action?**